NagariaHussain/report-template/report.md

 A very common pattern I have observed in many GUI softwares is that, whenever there is a list of things, the user can right click on a single row of the list and a *contextual menu pops up* (pop up menu).
 The menu provides the user with some actions that can be performed for that particular row.

 I have implemented the same thing in the music library component using `juce::PopupMenu` class and by overriding `cellClicked`.
-The screenshot below show the pop up menu:
+The screenshot below shows the pop up menu:

 ![ScreenShot of the Pop Up menu]()